top of page

 How long does the program take?

 This depends on the owner and individual dog.
-Most teams require at least 4 to 6 hours a month of private coaching in addition to daily training on their own.
-If starting with a puppy, expect to spend at least 18 months to 2 years to complete scent training, any additional task(s), obedience/manners, and the ability to pass the appropriate scent detection minimum standards test(s) and a public access test.
+For most teams, expect to spend at least 18 months to 2 years to complete scent training.
+Any additional task(s), obedience/manners, and the ability to pass the appropriate scent detection minimum standards test(s) and a public access test, may increase that time, as some dogs just take longer than others.
+Our lesson plans are tailored for each individual dog's pace rather than time-based milestones and goals.

 If starting with an older dog that already has some obedience and public access foundations, it may take less time, depending on where the dog is with obedience and how quickly the dog learns the scent discrimination task.
-After beginning the scent training, sometimes as little as 8 to 10 months into the program, a dog might be reliable enough on their target scent at home to begin checking foods/products to keep the owner safe in the home environment.
-These are very general estimates, and vary with each individual dog.
+After beginning the scent training, some dogs might be reliable enough on their target scent at home to begin checking foods/products to keep the owner safe in the home environment, sometimes about half way through training.
+These are very general estimates, and vary with each individual dog, and each dog's prior learning history, temperament, motivation, and more.

 Does my home need to be gluten-free and/or Allergen-free?